TaygaHoshi/tt-project/Lists/List of Social Spells.md

 **Range:** 3 meters
 **Duration:** 1 round
 **Effect**
 	Target an ally other than yourself.
-This ally's next weapon attack, damaging spell or damaging ability gains 5 bonus damage.
-Potency bonus to this spell's damage is halved.
+This ally's next weapon attack, damaging spell or damaging ability gains (5 + EXP/2) bonus damage.
 	This effect does not stack.

 ## Resonance